raminkhatami/nobleedingtr/README.md

 //import package
 import tr from "nobleedingtr"

+// tr._locale = "ja" // uncomment this after you are done with translating

 // Write your code and start using your text as camel case member of tr object without defining it anywhere in your code.